Home

 Most of my research revolves around the origin of the X-rays.
 Although the accretion disk can be so hot that it emits a lot of X-rays, we observe much higher energy X-rays than can be produced this way.
 These "harder" (higher-energy) X-rays are thought to be produced by a cloud of hot electrons known as the "corona".
 Despite decades of research, there is still no consensus on what the corona is and what it looks like.
 In the figure to the left, which comes from my PhD thesis, I have summarized the possible coronal geometries that have been put forward.
 Two main scenarios are that the corona is the inner part of the accretion disk, which becomes much hotter and has a donut-like shape or that the corona is the base of the jet that accelerates matter away from the black hole perpendicular to the disk.
 There are arguments for both scenarios and by analysing data in new ways, I try to provide more constraint on the shape and behaviour of the corona.

-X-ray spectral-timing and spectroscopy
+X-ray spectral-timing

 As a researcher, I focus on two ways of obtaining information from X-ray data.
 A generic X-ray data set from non-imaging telescopes like NICER and HXMT is very simple, as the main ingredients are the energy and arrival time of each photon.
 During my PhD, I focused on how the X-ray flux varies on short time-scales.
 By creating a histogram of the number of photons arriving every time (e.g. 0.01 s), it is possible to create a light curve like the example on the right.
 Such light curves can be made for different X-ray energy bands, allowing me to compare variability from different parts of the accretion flow.
-The other method is based on the X-ray energies (or wavelengths) that are emitted.
-The accretion disk and the corona both emit X-rays in specific spectral shapes, which can be modelled.
-Part of the coronal emission is reflected by the disk, giving rise to a prominent "reflection spectrum".
-By modelling the reflection spectrum, it is possible to constrain the coronal geometry.
+It turns out that the variability in these different parts is linked and shows small delays between energies, called time lags.
+Such time lags must have a physical origin and modelling them can aid in constraining the nature and geometry of the corona.

 Contact